-The Foundations for Biomedical Science PhDs Serving Indigenous Cultures certificate program is designed to provide American Indian/Alaskan Native students with a rigorous research and educational program that honors Indigenous perspectives and nurtures a strong sense of well-being and belonging.
+The Foundations for Biomedical Science PhDs Serving Indigenous Cultures certificate program is designed to provide American Indian/Alaskan Native students, and students from other underrepresented groups in science, with a rigorous research and educational program that honors Indigenous perspectives and nurtures a strong sense of well-being and belonging.
 This program will enhance the confidence and success of participants and their matriculation into strong biomedical PhD programs and subsequently increase the diversity of PhD-level scientists.

 The University of Arizona College of Medicine – Tucson provides state-of-the-art programs of medical education, groundbreaking research opportunities, and leading-edge patient care.
 As Arizona’s only MD degree-granting college, the UA College of Medicine is proud to be a resource for the state and its people.

 Founded on the campus of the University of Arizona in 1967, today the UA College of Medicine ranks among the top medical schools in the nation for research and primary care.
 From an initial class of just 32 students, the UA College of Medicine today has graduated more than 3,400 physicians.
 College of Medicine students, faculty, staff, and alumni today continue more than 45 years of service in advancing medical care and knowledge in Arizona—and around the world.

 Applications may be submitted between October and March, and students will begin the program in June.
 The deadlines listed below are the recommended deadlines.
 Our committee will begin reviewing all applications on or after March 2nd.

 Students are paid an annual stipend to participate in PREP@UAZ.
 Tuition costs and health insurance are covered by PREP@UAZ.

 Early application deadline: March 2nd

 International applicants will not be considered for conditional admission by this program.